Michael Knowles DEBATES Two Liberals | Bar Fight ft. Adam Mockler & Cecilia Rae

 I know.

-I thought that was said.
+I thought that was so dead.

-Your prompt didn't include the kid part though, right?
+Your prompt didn't include the kid part, though, right?

 Say it again.